Ron Bontemps

 Ronald Yngve Bontemps (August 11, 1926 – May 13, 2017) was an American basketball player who competed in the 1952 Summer Olympics.
-He was born in Taylorville, Illinois and attended Beloit College.
+He was born in Taylorville, Illinois, and attended Beloit College.
 He was a captain of the United States men's basketball team, which won the gold medal in the 1952 Olympic Games.
 He played in all eight games.
-Bontemps died on May 13, 2017 in Peoria, Illinois, aged 90.
+Bontemps died on May 13, 2017, in Peoria, Illinois, aged 90.

 Early life

 Born in Taylorville, Illinois on August 11, 1926, to Carl and Katherine (McBride), Ron Bontemps attended Taylorville High School.
 Bontemps grew up a few blocks from childhood friend and teammate Johnny Orr, who would later embark on a storied collegiate coaching career.

 At Taylorville High School, Bontemps was a First-Team All-State player, as was Johnny Orr.
 Taylorville had a 45–0 streak and won the 1944 Illinois high school state championship under Coach Dolph Stanley.
 In the championship game, a 56–33 victory over Elgin High School, Bontemps was the leading scorer, scoring 18 points, with Orr adding 17.
 He was selected to the All- State Tournament First Team.
 In the four state tournament games, Orr scored 64 points and Bontemps added 49 points.
 In the State Tournament, Taylorville defeated East St. Louis High School, Kewanee High School, and Champaign High School (for a fourth time).
-“Teams like this come along once every 100 years.” said Coach Staley of his squad.
+“Teams like this come along once every 100 years.” said Coach Stanley of his squad.
 Orr reflected many years later, “Years later, I look back and realize we were the first unbeaten state champion.
 How the hell did we ever do it?
 You don’t realize it until much later, what a helluva thing it was.”

 College career

 After high school graduation in 1944, Bontemps joined the U.S. Army and served in World War II.
 After being discharged in 1946, he attended the University of Illinois, joining Orr in playing for the Fighting Illini in 1946–1947.
 After one year at Illinois, his high school coach Dolph Stanley, was coaching at Beloit College and recruited Bontemps and Orr to attend Beloit College.
 At Beloit, Bontemps and Orr joined high school teammates Donald “Red” Janssen, and Fran Stahr on the Beloit roster.

 “It was never about individuals on that team,” Bontemps said of the Beloit teams.
 “We played fast and (Coach) Stanley made sure we were all in great condition.
 During timeouts, we never sat down.
 We mowed down a lot of teams.
 That was a fun time.”

 Bontemps scored 1,770 points in 83 career games over three years at Beloit College, a school record that held until 2006.
-In his tenure, Beloit was 72–12, winning three consecutive Midwest Conference championships from 1948–1951 and playing in the National Intercollegiate Basketball Tournament as well as the 12-team 1951 National Invitation Tournament.
+In his tenure, Beloit was 72–12, winning three consecutive Midwest Conference championships from 1948 to 1951 and playing in the National Intercollegiate Basketball Tournament as well as the 12-team 1951 National Invitation Tournament.
 Said Bontemps in 2006, “The conference got upset with us for being too good.”